jeffgbutler/microservice-workshop-kotlin/docs/hystrixExercise.md

 There is a simple Spring Boot starter that will stand up a Hystrix server with almost no coding required.
 We'll use the Spring initializer web site to create the server.

 1. Navigate to [https://start.spring.io](https://start.spring.io)
-1. Create a Maven project with Java and the latest version of Spring Boot (2.1.1 at the time of writing)
+1. Create a Gradle project with Kotlin and the latest version of Spring Boot (2.2.0 at the time of writing)
 1. Specify group: `microservice.workshop`
 1. Specify artifact: `hystrix-dashboard`
 1. For dependencies, add the following: